 An Australian actress who brings a luminous, enigmatic presence to roles spanning Gothic horror and complex real-life figures.

-Bella Heathcote emerged from the sun-drenched sets of Australian soap opera 'Neighbours' to become a captivating screen presence known for her ethereal quality and dramatic range.
-Her big international break came not with a typical starlet role, but in Tim Burton's darkly comic 'Dark Shadows,' where she played a dual part, holding her own against Johnny Depp.
-This showcased her ability to navigate period stylization and emotional depth.
-She continued to choose intriguing projects, from the dystopian 'The Neon Demon' to the heartfelt 'Professor Marston and the Wonder Women,' where her portrayal of polyamorous pioneer Olive Byrne added nuance to a hidden history.
-Heathcote's career is marked by a deliberate selection of parts that prioritize character complexity over sheer visibility, making her a subtle but memorable force in independent and genre cinema.
+Bella Heathcote played a dual role in Tim Burton's 2012 dark comedy 'Dark Shadows,' holding her own opposite Johnny Depp.
+She emerged from the Australian soap opera 'Neighbours' to build a career marked by ethereal quality and dramatic range.
+Her performance in 'Dark Shadows' showcased her ability to navigate period stylization and emotional depth.
+She chose intriguing projects: the dystopian 'The Neon Demon' and the biographical 'Professor Marston and the Wonder Women,' where she portrayed polyamorous pioneer Olive Byrne.
+Heathcote's filmography prioritizes character complexity over visibility.
+Born in 1987, she remains a subtle but memorable force in independent and genre cinema.

 1981–1996